-- Find a suitable property, with or without the help of a local real estate specialist.
+- Find a suitable property, with or without the help of a local real estate team.

-- Upon agreeing on a lease price, sign the Sale and Purchase Agreement and pay the deposit (usually 10% of the purchase price).
+- Upon agreeing on a lease price, sign the Sale and Purchase Agreement and pay the deposit (usually 10 percent of the purchase price).

 - Stamp and registration duties are settled at the local Land Records Department.
-If you hired a solicitor, settle the fee.
+If you hire a solicitor, you will need to settle the fee.

 - A pre-settlement inspection of the property is conducted, or a search of the title is undertaken by the purchaser’s side if desired.

 - The property sale is closed.
 The buyer submits all necessary documentation, including three original Transfer of Lease deeds already executed by Vendors, a copy of the Registered Title, the Settlement Statement, etc.

 It generally takes about 155 days to finalize a transaction and complete a property transfer.